eleith/readeckobo/README.md

 This tool acts as an Instapaper proxy, so your Kobo can sync with your [Readeck](https://readeck.com) articles.

-This is a Go port of the original [kobeck](https://github.com/Lukas0907/kobeck), evolved to support multiple users, logging, performance improvements and more.
+This started as a Go port of [kobeck](https://github.com/Lukas0907/kobeck), and then evolved to support multiple users, logging, performance improvements and more.

 ## ✨ Features